 Higher Education Day Dates

-Higher Education Day is celebrated Monday, Jun 06, 2022
+This year Higher Education Day is celebrated on Tuesday, Jun 06, 2023

 How is Higher Education Day Celebrated?